thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 ### UX Option #1: Silent upgrade in the background

-If the Windows 11 upgrade applies successfully, they will see a popup from the Windows 11 assistant, saying a reboot is required and they have 30 minutes to complete the reboot.
+If the Windows 11 upgrade applies successfully, the user will see a popup from the Windows 11 assistant, saying a reboot is required and they have 30 minutes to complete the reboot.
 The user can choose to reboot right away, or choose to "Restart later".
-If the user chooses restart later, the update assistant will go to tray and sit there until the user manually reboots their PC.
+If the user chooses restart later, the update assistant will go to tray and sit there until the user manually reboots the PC.
 Note if the user chooses to restart later, you will see the package fail in Intune with the error "The unmonitored process is in progress, however it may timeout" which is by design.
 If no actions is performed, the device will automatically reboot after 30 minutes.
 This can be a deal-breaker for some, so be sure to check the alternative method by making the updater available in the company portal.

 Otherwise note if the Windows 11 update assistant for whatever reasons fail to apply, there is no visible popup for the user, indicating it would have failed.
 But based on the device restart behaviour, the user would be prompted to reboot within 24 hours, unless you chose not to enable the mandatory device restart.